denten-books/plain-text/0-intro.md

 some jurisdictions [@fry_circumventing_2009].
-Given the extent to which emergent thought-things---epistemic artifacts---like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the levels of ideology or representation alone.[^ln-rhein] The praxis of close reading must reach down to the silicon bedrock: material entities and physical structures that bear the weight of interpretation.
+Given the extent to which emergent thought-things---epistemic artifacts---like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology or representation alone.[^ln-rhein] The praxis of close reading must reach down to the silicon bedrock: material entities and physical structures that bear the weight of interpretation.
 Literary theory, a discipline fundamentally